Clubs & Organizations

 Habitat for Humanity is a group dedicated to participation in the mission of Habitat for Humanity International.
 The work of this student organization includes building decent, affordable housing as well as fund-raising to support building projects and service trips.
 They work to educate themselves and other on issues of poverty housing and advocate for social justice.

-The Holistic Health Club is a group with a special interest in promoting overall wellness and health through the mind, the body, and the soul.
-This organization strives to demonstrate good physical, mental, and social health through understanding the multicultural perspectives of holistic health medicine.
+The Integrative Health Club is a group with a special interest in promoting overall wellness and health through the mind, the body, and the soul.
+This organization strives to demonstrate good physical, mental, and social health through understanding the multicultural perspectives of Integrative Health medicine.

 The Lambda Phi Chi fraternity is a group of young men whom come together as one and form a brotherhood.
 Lambda Phi Chi encourages one another to strive to do their best and achieve success, academically and personally.
 The fraternity is committed to developing character and promoting respect within the GCU community.